tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 ```

-Now that we've created this _specification_ of what should be done with the data, how do we use it?
+Now we've created a _specification_ of what should be done with the data.
+How do we use the recipe we made?

-# Use a recipe with a model {#recipe-model}
+# Fit a model with a recipe {#fit-workflow}

-Let's use straightforward logistic regression to model the flight data.
-As we saw in the [previous article](/start/models/), we can build a model specification using the parsnip package:
+Let's use logistic regression to model the flight data.
+As we saw in [*Build a Model*](/start/models/), we start by [building a model specification](/start/models/#build-model) using the parsnip package:

 ```r